C. Sylendra Babu: Police career

 Babu joined the Indian Police Service (IPS) as a member of the 1987 batch.
 He was trained at the National Police Academy, Hyderabad.
 He has served as the Assistant Superintendent of Police (ASP), in Dharmapuri, Gobichettipalayam, Salem and Dindigul and as the Superintendent of Police (SP), in Chengalpattu, Sivagangai, Cuddalore and Kancheepuram districts and as the Deputy Commissioner of Police, Adayar-Chennai.
 He has also served as the Deputy Inspector-General (DIG) of Police of Viluppuram Range and as the Joint Commissioner of Police, Chennai.
 Later, he became the DIG of Police, Tiruchirapalli before becoming the Chief Vigilance Officer in Karur, served as Commissioner of Police, Coimbatore prior to becoming Inspector-General (IG) for Northern Zone, Chennai.

 In April 2012, he was promoted to the rank of Additional Director-General of Police (ADGP) of Prisons, Tamil Nadu.
 Later, he was appointed the ADGP of Coastal Police and then appointed as the ADGP of Railway Police.
 In March 2019, he was promoted as the Director General of Police (DGP) of Railway Police.

 During his tenure as the commissioner of Coimbatore city, he introduced computer literacy program in various schools in association with Lead India 2020.
 The schools are also adopted by the local police station under the program.
 He has organised free karate camps for children from the poor economic section.
 He has also initiated karate camps in various women's colleges.

+Babu played a pivotal role in building the TN Coastal Security Group of Tamil Nadu and its interoperability with other forces.
+He organized several security and disaster response drills and camps with the Indian Navy, Indian Coast Guard, National Disaster Response Force (NDRF), State Disaster Management Agency and NGOs like India Red Cross and Survival Instincts.